Facebook Pixel 3 Handy Lighting Setups for Headshot Photography

 headshots lighting

 With this simple setup, it’s very easy to make tweaks and see what works best with a particular person’s face.
-Often I will leave the basic setup in place with the black reflector, but a few examples where I might make changes are:
+Often I will leave the basic setup in place with the black reflector, but here are a few times I might make changes:

 • The subject has a double chin, so I really want to define the jaw.
-In this case, I may raise the light up extra high to cast more shadow under the chin (but make sure you don’t go too high and lose your catchlights), and/or lower or remove the reflector under the chin.
+In this case, I may raise the light up extra high to cast more shadow under the chin (making sure I don’t go so high that I lose my catchlights), and/or lower or remove the reflector under the chin.

 headshots lighting

 • The subject has long, dark hair.
-In this case, the dark reflector is not necessary, because we already have a dark edge there from the hair.
-So in this case I would go with a white reflector on the side or bring in a hair light from behind (more on that in the next section).
+In this case, the dark reflector is not necessary because we already have a dark edge from the hair.
+Instead, I would go with a white reflector on the side or bring in a hair light from behind (more on that in the next section!).

-In the photo below, you can see a lot of detail in her hair on the shadow side.
+In the photo below, you can see a lot of detail in the subject’s hair on the shadow side.
 That’s because I brought my big white reflector in close.

 headshots lighting

-You could run a whole business just using the one-light system, but if you’re anything like me you get bored and like to try new things.
+You could run a whole headshot business using the one-light system, but if you’re anything like me, you get bored and like to try new things.
 So let’s bring in a second light.

-The second light for me is usually a “kicker” (also called a rim or accent light) coming from behind and opposite the main light.
-I use this to accentuate the jaw, especially in men, or to accentuate the hair in women.
-It’s especially nice to create a little highlight on darker hair.
+The second light for me is usually a “kicker” (also called a rim or accent light) that comes from behind and opposite the main light.
+I use this to accentuate the jaw, especially for men, or to accentuate the hair when doing headshots for women.
+It’s especially nice for creating a little highlight on darker hair.

 In the photo below, I needed a way to separate this young man from the dark background.
 My kicker light did the trick!